Detroit Red Wings add three to swelling ranks of COVID-19 positives

 Tuesday's announcement by the NHL that the Washington Capitals at Philadelphia Flyers game had been postponed brought the number of games affected by the virus to 50.
 The NHL and NHL Players Association agreed to revise the scheduled Christmas break to run Wednesday to Saturday, rather than the original Friday to Sunday.

-In addition to the Wings and Avalanche, teams that have been shutdown number the Montreal Canadiens, Columbus Blue Jackets, Toronto Maple Leafs, Boston Bruins, Nashville Predators, Calgary Flames, and Florida Panthers.
+In addition to the Wings and Avalanche, teams that were shut down prior to the leaguewide shuttering include the Montreal Canadiens, Columbus Blue Jackets, Toronto Maple Leafs, Boston Bruins, Nashville Predators, Calgary Flames, and Florida Panthers.

 Contact Helene St. James at hstjames@freepress.com.
 Follow her on Twitter @helenestjames.
 Read more on the Detroit Red Wings and sign up for our Red Wings newsletter.
 Her book, The Big 50: The Detroit Red Wings is available from Amazon, Barnes & Noble and Triumph Books.
 Personalized copies available via her e-mail.